Data Sources Page

 The Data Dictionary is a table that details information about each column in a data source.
 The information within the Data Dictionary is generated automatically when the data source is created if the remote storage technology supports SQL.
 Otherwise, Data Owners or Experts can manually create Data Dictionaries.
 The Data Dictionary tab includes three sections:

 - Name: The name of the column in the table.

 - Type: The type of value, which may be text, integer, decimal, or timestamp.

 - Actions: Users may use the buttons in this column to edit, comment, or tag items in the Data Dictionary.

 Users are able to comment on or ask questions about the Data Dictionary columns and definitions, public queries, and the data source in general.
 Resolved comments and questions are available for review to keep a complete history of all the knowledge sharing that has occurred on a data source.

 Contact information for Data Owners is provided for each data source, which allows users to ask questions about accessibility and attributes required for viewing the data.

 This tab lists all projects, derived data sources, or parent data sources associated with the data source and includes the reason the data source was added to a project, who added the data source to the project or created it, and when the data source was added to the project or created.

-When users submit a Debug Query or Unmask request in the UI, a Tasks tab appears beside the Lineage tab for the requesting user and the user receiving the request.
+When users submit an Unmask request in the UI, a Tasks tab appears beside the Relationships tab for the requesting user and the user receiving the request.
 This tab contains information about the request and allows users to view and manage the tasks listed.